 - Part-Time: 3 to 4 years

 We do not advise you to work while you are in the MS in Social Work program, with the exception of the Part-Time pathway.
 Columbia’s program is demanding, and it requires an extensive time commitment.
-In addition to regular, synchronous class sessions and their corresponding homework, you will need to plan for 21 hours of fieldwork each week for most pathways (Part-Time students complete 14 hours of fieldwork each week).
+In addition to regular, synchronous class sessions and their corresponding homework, you will need to plan for 21 hours of practicum work each week for most pathways (Part-Time students complete 14 hours of practicum work each week).

 According to the Association of Social Work Boards (ASWB), licensure requirements generally include the following steps:

 - Complete a social work degree

 - Pass the appropriate social work licensing exam

 - Fulfill supervised practice (for clinical social work licenses or licenses to practice individually)

 We encourage you to thoroughly and frequently review the guidelines for the state where you plan to work.
 If you would like a starting point, we have a guide to the New York State requirements here.
 For other states’ requirements, the Association of Social Work Boards has a portal that lets you access statutes and rules by state.

 CSSW students and alumni who want to pursue licensure will find support from the Office of Advising, the Office of Career Services and Leadership Management, and the Office of Student Services.
 This includes online information sessions that provide overviews of the licensure process.
 You can view examples of those “Licensing 101” webinars, as well as other career-development events, on the career events page.

 Columbia University pass rates for the ASWB master’s examination and clinical examinations far exceed the national average.
 You can review the pass rates for first-time test-takers here.

 Yes, the Columbia Master of Science in Social Work is the same degree program as a master’s in social work (often abbreviated as an MSW).
 It fulfills any requirement for an accredited, graduate-level degree.
 The “master of science” designation reflects the deep scientific basis of our teaching and research.